Do you enjoy helping others? Are you a confident user of computer technology for your studies?

 How do I apply?

-Please prepare a 250 word (max.) application stating why you think you are suitable for this role.
+Please prepare a 250 word (max.) application stating why you think you might be suitable for this role.
 Tell us about any computer skills, people skills and anything else you think would help your application.
 Your application should be submitted by email to the CLL eLearning Manager Jim Judges

 We’ll be in touch with all applicants to advise them of progress with their application.
 Anyone who is selected at this stage will then be asked to attend for a short discussion or informal interview.
 Alternatively this could involve a short chat on the telephone.
 Don't be too disappointed if we can't use you straight away, especially if we have lots of applications.
 We will keep your details and may be able to use your services at a later date if the right opportunities arise.